olegarusskin/CC/README.md

 To post-process the residual data the user needs to use ./Post command making it executable in the first place.

-To clean up the computed data the user needs to use ./Allclean
+To clean up the computed data the user needs to use ./Allclean.

+To view the saved state, one can load state.pvsm to Paraview.